Healthy Wax Plant (Hoya carnosa) in bright indirect, also known as Wax Plant

 Tips

-Use rooting hormone for better results.
-Spring and summer are optimal.
+In practice, use rooting hormone for better results.
+A practical check: spring and summer are optimal.

 Use the App Alongside This Care Guide